Shujjat/concepts/README.md

 # Concepts
 These are tech/non-tech projects that I would like to take up given the availability of resources.
 These are just descriptions, refined or not.
-If someone is interested in collaborating, I am here.
+If someone is interested in collaborating, I am here: shujjat.shirafat@gmail.com

 - **Children SOS**  [link](https://github.com/Shujjat/concepts/blob/main/children_sos/System%20Definition.pdf)
 - **Shehri Khaiti** [link](https://github.com/Shujjat/concepts/tree/main/shehri_khaiti)